Visualising my Transalp bike ride

 conflicts_prefer(dplyr::lag)

-Define where activity data is read from:
+Define where exactly the data is located.

 act_file <- "data/act.rds"